DrugLib.com — Drug Information Portal

 INTELENCE SUMMARY

-INTELENCE™ [Trademark of Tibotec Pharmaceuticals Ltd.] , in combination with other antiretroviral agents, is indicated for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in antiretroviral treatment-experienced adult patients, who have evidence of viral replication and HIV-1 strains resistant to a non-nucleoside reverse transcriptase inhibitor (NNRTI) and other antiretroviral agents.
+INTELENCE® Registered trademark of Tibotec Pharmaceuticals, in combination with other antiretroviral agents, is indicated for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in antiretroviral treatment-experienced patients ages 6 years and older, who have evidence of viral replication and HIV-1 strains resistant to a non-nucleoside reverse transcriptase inhibitor (NNRTI) and other antiretroviral agents.

-This indication is based on Week 24 analyses from 2 randomized, double-blind, placebo-controlled trials of INTELENCE™.
+The indication for adult use is based on Week 48 analyses from 2 randomized, double-blind, placebo-controlled trials of INTELENCE®.
 Both studies were conducted in clinically advanced, 3-class antiretroviral (NNRTI, N[t]RTI, PI) treatment-experienced adults.
+The indication for pediatric use is based on 24-week analyses of a single-arm, Phase 2 trial in antiretroviral treatment-experienced pediatric subjects 6 years to less than 18 years of age [ see Use in Specific Populations ].

-The following points should be considered when initiating therapy with INTELENCE™:
+In treatment-experienced adult and pediatric patients, the following points should be considered when initiating therapy with INTELENCE®:

-• In patients who have experienced virologic failure on an NNRTI-containing regimen, do not use INTELENCE™ in combination with only N[t]RTIs [ see Clinical Studies ].
+• In patients who have experienced virologic failure on an NNRTI-containing regimen, do not use INTELENCE® in combination with only N[t]RTIs [ see Clinical Studies ].

-• The risks and benefits of INTELENCE™ have not been established in pediatric patients or in treatment-naïve adult patients.
+• The safety and efficacy of INTELENCE® have not been established in pediatric patients less than 6 years of age or in treatment-naïve adult or pediatric patients.

 See all Intelence indications & dosage >>